wilsonliaows/docs/connectors/active_directory.md

 ---

 # Active Directory
-Active Directory is a directory service developed by Microsoft to run on a Windows Server to manage access to resources in a network.
+Active Directory is a directory service developed by Microsoft to manage access to resources in a network.
+The service runs on a Windows Server.

 ## How to connect to Active Directory on Workato
 The Active Directory connector authenticates with LDAP protocol, which is only available via the on-premise agent.